MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 ## Enable proposal history capability

-While using copilot, users will typically regenerate one or more times to get different proposals.
-It's useful that they can scroll back and forth through a history of the different proposals.
+When using copilot, a user might have more than one generated output available.
+This situation can happen when copilot provides several versions of an output from start, or when the user chooses to regenerate the output.
+It can be beneficial to provide users with a way to scroll back and forth through a history of the different proposals.
 To accommodate this capability, you can set up version carousel at the top of the PromptDialog page.

 ![Shows the version control in content mode of the PromptDialog type page](media/promptdialog-content-mode-versions.svg)